ergomechstore/sofle-hybrid-ergomech-zmk/README.md

 shown as a comment underneath the layer declaration.

 ### ZMK Firmware
-ZMK does provide an online [keymap editor](https://nickcoutsos.github.io/keymap-editor/) that can be used to create a keymap and generate the necessary files for flashing a **standard** Sofle Hybrid.
-However, the 5 way switch is not yet supported by the keymap editor.
+ZMK does provide an online [keymap editor](https://nickcoutsos.github.io/keymap-editor) and you can use this to change the keymap, this repo is already setup for the use of this editor.
+The 5 way swich can be mapped using the visual layout editor as well.

-This guide will show how to modify the generated files to include the 5 way switch.
+**To support the layout editor, the push button for the encoder is moved to the bottom left of the textual keymap (sofle_ergomech.keymap file), you will need to remember this if you wish to change the keymap manually**

 #### Modifying the keymap with the keymap editor
 - The keymap editor is not yet configured to support the 5 way switch.
 If you use the keymap editor to generate the keymap, you will need to manually modify the files to include the 5 way switch.